 The Mayor’s bill says, “go for it” by repealing the following language:

 No operator of a taxicab may transport a passenger except to the requested trip destination by the most direct or economical route unless specifically instructed or agreed to by the passenger.
 (ROH Sec.
 12-1.21 Ord.
 88-98)

 Why undo the simplest, fairest way to calculate fares?

-The Mayor’s new bill (44) would require passengers to accept a pre-determined, “all-in” fare before starting the trip.
+The Mayor’s bill would require passengers to accept a pre-determined, “all-in” fare before starting the trip.
 This needlessly complicated scheme creates a host of problems.

 When supply is scarce, drivers could inflate the all-in fare to whatever they think someone with no other options will pay.
 During over-supply passengers can shop around among drivers for the lowest fare, the polar opposite of the efficient marketplace Uber and Lyft claim to provide.

 What could be simpler than calculating the fare based on miles driven and time elapsed?
 A ride with no traffic costs a simple per mile rate.
 If there’s bad traffic, a time charge kicks in to more fairly compensate the driver for the use of the vehicle.
 Taxi odometers have done this for decades and “soft” meters (app-based) do it as well.

 Not passengers.
 New bills would allow drivers to refuse anyone with no justification.
 For decades, drivers have been required to serve anyone who is “orderly and within 2 miles.”
 Drivers were allowed to refuse service only if a passenger was a threat to the safety of the driver and the public, aka “disorderly.”

 What’s the problem with repealing that?
 Drivers will be able to refuse service to passengers who just need a short ride.
 This repeal would also make it much easier for drivers to discriminate against underserved areas and populations by refusing trips to certain neighborhoods.

 Does your driver have insurance that covers driving for hire?